Hyeopjae Beach, South Korea: Best Things to Do – Top Picks

 Step into vintage prop shops where you’ll find everything from retro furniture to quirky collectibles.
 These shops are a treasure trove for unique souvenirs and gifts.
 For a lively experience, visit the local markets.
 Here, you can browse fresh produce, handmade crafts, and traditional snacks.
 Don’t forget to haggle for the best prices—it’s part of the fun!

 Markets like Dongmun Market are perfect for sampling local food.
 Try street food favorites like tteokbokki or freshly grilled seafood.
-These markets are not just about shopping; they’re a glimpse into the daily life of the locals2.
+These markets are not just about shopping; they’re a glimpse into the daily life of the locals.

 Discovering Trendy Cafes and Pocha Spots